yanamaki0208/middle-square-method/README.md

 # middle-square-method

 This is a repository of  that middle-square method have been converted to ROS.
-# myled

-This illuminates the LEDs on pins 23, 24, and 25.

 # DEMO
 ![image](https://user-images.githubusercontent.com/66021066/103771582-5607b300-506b-11eb-9dab-7a3d909c44f7.png)